pbatard/RaspberryPiPkg/Readme.md

 which should be good enough for most kind of UEFI development, as well as for running real operating systems.

-Support for Raspberry Pi 2 B+, which is being worked on, may also be added later.

 # Status

-This firmware, that has been validated to compile against the current [edk2](https://github.com/tianocore/edk2)/[edk2-platforms](https://github.com/tianocore/edk2-platforms), should be able to boot Linux (SUSE, Ubuntu), NetBSD, FreeBSD as well as Windows 10 Arm64 (full GUI version).
+This firmware, that has been validated to compile against the current [edk2](https://github.com/tianocore/edk2)/[edk2-platforms](https://github.com/tianocore/edk2-platforms), should be able to boot Linux (SUSE, Ubuntu), NetBSD, FreeBSD as well as Windows 10 ARM64 (full GUI version).

 It also provides support for ATF ([Arm Trusted Platform](https://github.com/ARM-software/arm-trusted-firmware)).